Rest Areas for your Road Trip to Sea Ranch

 32000 Coast Highway CA- 1, Stewarts Point, 95480.
 (707) 785-2011

 Stewarts Point, 6 miles north of Salt Point is a tiny hamlet perched that sits at the crossroads of Highway 1 and Skaggs Springs Road.
-Without any delays or crowds on the roads, it is a 45-minute drive north from Jenner on Highway 1.
-The newly renovated Stewarts Point Store owned and operated by Twofish Baking Company serves as the hamlet’s focal point.
+Without any delays or crowds on the roads, it is a 45-minute drive north of Jenner on Highway 1.
+The renovated Stewarts Point Store owned and operated by Twofish Baking Company serves as the hamlet’s focal point.
 They offer sundries, artisan treasures, sandwiches made from their own freshly baked bread, beer and wine, gas, and most importantly bathrooms.

 Their bathroom is located opposite the building and is fully equipped!